Yash1289/Extractive_QA/README.md

 # Automated Question Answering System

-In recent years, question answering has emerged as one of the most popular application of nlp .
-Most of the companies today relies on one such chat bot to automatically answer the most common kind of questions asked by their customer and this enables them to run a 24/7 help and support service.
-A similar kind of system can also be used in the field of education where it can be used to answer questions from a research paper or from a digital book in the form of pdf given as context .
-In this project we are trying to build a hybrid open cum closed domain question answering system where one can ask questions without providing any context or they can also upload a document of there liking as context and ask question related to it.
+In recent years, question-answering has emerged as one of the most popular applications of NLP.
+Most companies today rely on one such chatbot to automatically answer the most common kind of questions their customer asks, enabling them to run a 24/7 help and support service.
+A similar kind of system can also be used in the field of education, where we can use it to answer questions from a research paper or a digital book in the form of a pdf given as context.
+In this project, I have built an automated question-answering system using LDA and BERT, which can be used for automated doubt-solving or as a self-service chatbot to resolve customer problems.

 ## Run Locally